How to Improve Your Triathlon Bike Time [15 Tips]

 2. Hill Repeats: Train on hills to build strength and power.

-Training Plan
+6. Training Plan

 Following a training plan or getting a coach who schedules training can be a huge help to a lot of athletes.

-Planning your season is a lot of work and can lead to a lot of headaches.
-Especially when you’re new to the world of triathlon.
+Planning your season is a lot of work and can lead to a lot of headaches especially when you’re new to the world of triathlon.

-4. Mastering the Bike Leg on Race Day
+7. Mastering the Bike Leg on Race Day

 This might be THE most important tip for your race.
 At my first Sprint Triathlon, I started biking way too fast and I could not keep the pace and was exhausted even before the run.

-But this becomes even more critical when you’re going for the half-ironman or the full-distance ironman.
+This becomes even more critical when you’re going for the half-ironman or the full-distance ironman.
 Starting out too fast can be a deadly mistake.

-The Mental Game
+8. The Mental Game

 3 tips on how to mentally prepare for a race and how to keep pushing if you can’t anymore: